Dtrugk/Report-/README.md

   -  Max Population
   -  Current Population
   -  Age
-  -  Technology Count (Changing this will take affect on the game but the icons to update will still be there)
+  -  Technology Count (Changing this will take effect on the game, but the icons to update will still be there)
   -  Player Scores
-  -  Map Exploration (We couldn't patch this value however we could know which asm instruction access this memory location then do more reversing to get the logic of its)
+  -  Map Exploration (We couldn't patch this value, however, we could know which asm instruction access this memory location then do more reversing to get the logic of its)

 - We have found the right address.
-However this is a dynamic address.
-Which mean if the game start again, the address going to be diffirent.
-We need to find static pointer that always point to this dynamic address, this way we could know the address of player's object everytime the game start.
+However, this is a dynamic address.
+Which means if the game starts again, the address is going to be different.
+We need to find a static pointer that always points to this dynamic address, this way we could know the address of the player's object everytime the game starts.
 ---

 ### Retrieve Multi-Level Pointers